husarion/joy2twist/README.md

 # Joy2Twist

 Dockerized ROS node allowing control of ROS-powered mobile robots with Logitech F710 gamepad.
-Joy2Twist node is converting `sensor_msgs/Joy` message to `geometry_msgs/Twist` in order to provide velocity commands for the mobile robot.
+Joy2Twist node is converting `sensor_msgs/Joy` message to `geometry_msgs/Twist` or `geometry_msgs/TwistStamped` in order to provide velocity commands for the mobile robot.
 Therefore this package is compliant (but not supported by Husarion) with any other gamepad controller which is able to publish the `sensor_msgs/Joy` message.

 ## Setup joy